joelnir/joelnir.github.io/_posts/2018-08-24-automatic-docs.md

 </div>

 Wait for a second and your documentation should be available at `<github-username>.github.io/<repository-name>`.
-Now you have a finished sytem that will update the documentation after each push to the master branch.
+Now we have a finished system that will update the documentation after each push to the master branch.

 Everything should work as expected at this point, but once everything is set up we can expand on the system in different ways.

 ### PDF from $$\LaTeX$$
-One thing that could be nice is to also include the documentation as a pdf file in the documenatation repository.
+One thing that could be nice is to also include the documentation as a pdf file in the documentation repository.
 This can be achieved by configuring Doxygen to output in LaTeX format and then using a LaTeX compiler to create a pdf file.

 The only change needed in the Doxygen config is: